FairwindsOps/polaris/docs/cli.md

 # audit flags
     --audit-path string               If specified, audits one or more YAML files instead of a cluster.
-    --checks strings                  Optional flag to specify specific checks to check --cluster-name string             Set --cluster-name to a descriptive name for the cluster you're auditing --color                           Whether to use color in pretty format. (default true) --display-name string             An optional identifier for the audit.
+    --checks strings                  Optional flag to specify specific checks to check --color                           Whether to use color in pretty format. (default true) --display-name string             An optional identifier for the audit.
 -f, --format string                   Output format for results - json, yaml, pretty, or score. (default "json")